 Songs4U can support private concerts, business events, celebrations and anniversaries, charity fund raising events etc. Mostly our programmes are made up of collections of songs from our extensive repertoire but occasionally we have delivered customised concerts to suit a particular audience need.

-Each of us has worked with many musical societies in and around the Nottingham area for many years now and also in a semi-professional capacity in local clubs and venues during our past.
+Each of us have also worked with many musical societies in and around the Nottingham area for many years now and enjoy talking to and connecting with our audiences in a personable way.

 Cheryl in particular also sings for other musical companies in the area and can be seen regularly on stage.
 The personal links beneath the photograph will take you to our profiles.